AndersenLab/VCF-kit/docs/phylo.md

 # Overview

-The `phylo fasta` command can be used to generate a fasta file of variants and enables users to generate a tree file (in [Newick format](http://evolution.genetics.washington.edu/phylip/newicktree.html)) using [UPGMA](https://en.wikipedia.org/wiki/UPGMA) or [neighbor-joining](https://en.wikipedia.org/wiki/Neighbor_joining).
-It can also generate a plot of the tree/phylogeny.
+The `phylo` command can be used to generate dendrograms, tree files, or a fasta file of variants concatenated together (equivelent to a multiple sequence alignment) from a VCF.
+Tree files are generated in [Newick format](http://evolution.genetics.washington.edu/phylip/newicktree.html)) with [MUSCLE](http://drive5.com/muscle/) using [UPGMA](https://en.wikipedia.org/wiki/UPGMA) or [neighbor-joining](https://en.wikipedia.org/wiki/Neighbor_joining).
+VCF-kit can use the output tree file to  generate a plot of the tree/phylogeny.

-`phylo fasta` can read from stdin by using `-`.
+`phylo` can read a VCF directly or from stdin by using `-`.

 ## Generate fasta-alignment from variant calls